Key takeaways

 Common side effects of Farxiga

-The following side effects were reported in more than 2% of patients taking Farxiga compared to a placebo.
+The following side effects were reported in more than 2% of people taking Farxiga and at higher rates than with a placebo, according to the drug label from the manufacturer AstraZeneca.

-• Elevated creatinine (blood test marker of kidney function)
+- Elevated creatinine (a blood test marker of kidney function)

 Urinary tract infection

-According to the manufacturer AstraZeneca’s medication guide, about 5% of individuals experience a urinary tract infection (UTI) while taking Farxiga.
-Burning with urination and increased frequency of urination are common UTI symptoms.
-Of note, however, more severe UTIs can occur and are typically heralded by fever, back pain, or vomiting.
-Whether mild or severe, UTI symptoms necessitate medical help.
+About 5% of individuals experience a urinary tract infection (UTI) while taking Farxiga.
+A 2021 review found that Farxiga was the only SGLT2 inhibitor associated with a statistically significant increase in UTI risk.
+A burning feeling with urination and increased frequency of urination are common UTI symptoms.
+However, more severe UTIs can occur and are typically heralded by fever, back pain, or vomiting.
+Whether mild or severe, UTI symptoms necessitate immediate medical attention.

 RELATED: Home remedies for UTI prevention and treatment